Celia-LiZENG/Fitbod_Challenge_CeliaZeng/README.md

 (2) ob_perform.csv: data transformed from original fitbud_rawData, using pipeline functions from EDA part.
 In fact, any workout histroy data can be transformed into this one.
 This can be seen as part of users' fitness portrait data (transformed from bahavior data).

-# Part1: EDA Analysis (Y: 1 if churn, 0 if stay at Fitbud)
+# Part1: EDA Analysis (Y: 1 if churn, 0 if stay at Fitbod)
 (1) Since i have no data description about columns, I will firstly understand the data columns with some simple analysis and my usage of Fitbod Apll;

 (2) summary statistics, daily/montly active user analysis;